gamejolt/doc-game-api/v1.x/data-store/set.md

 ## Remarks

-* If you pass in the user information, this item will be removed from a user's data store.
-If you leave the user information empty, it will be removed from the game's global data store.
+* If you pass in the user information, this item will be set in a user's data store.
+If you leave the user information empty, it will be set in the game's global data store.
 * You can create new data store items by passing in a `key` that doesn't yet exist in the data store.